DAThriftPoC/common-thrift-hello-world/cpp/README.md

 4. Download cmake from <http://www.cmake.org/download/> and install it.

-5. Open the environment.cmake file in a text editor and edit values of the listed environment variables.

-  5.1. **OPTIONAL.** *If you want to build the libthriftnb library and the Threaded Server application you need to build the libevent library previously.
+  4.1. **OPTIONAL.** *If you want to build the libthriftnb library and the Threaded Server application you need to build the libevent library previously.
 Download libevent from <https://github.com/libevent/libevent.git>.
 Launch the Visual Studio Command Prompt.
 Change your current directory to the